 - Dangan Ronpa has an interesting example: the presence of a mole is not revealed until the fifteen students have been whittled down to seven, and the mastermind immediately reveals the mole's identity in the hope that someone will murder him/her.
 There was also a second mole who was betrayed by the mastermind and murdered in the first chapter.

 - Super Dangan Ronpa 2 goes a step further by having the mastermind reveal from the start that one of the sixteen students is a "traitor".
 However, this "traitor" is not a murderer but an observer sent to help the students.
-Furthermore, the knowledge of this "traitor"'s presence does not drive anyone to murder out of paranoia: the murderer of Chapter 5 claims to be doing it to flush out the traitor, but it is decidedly not "murder out of paranoia".
+Furthermore, the knowledge of this "traitor"'s presence does not drive anyone to murder out of paranoia: the victim of Chapter 5 does take lengths to flush out the traitor, but it is decidedly not "murder out of paranoia".
 In fact, his goal is actually to kill everyone but the traitor.

 - Used in KateModern during the "Trouble in Paris" arc, in which the situation is complicated by several characters having their own secrets, and by the fact that, with one exception who ISN'T the mole, the characters are all friends and protagonists.